• Skip to primary navigation

 Instructions

-• Rinse the pork under cool water.
-Using a sharp knife, make a few one-inch deep slits all over the pork.
+• Using a sharp knife, make several 1-inch deep slits all over the pork.

-• Add the oil, vinegar, garlic, cumin, red crushed pepper, black pepper and sazon to a mini chopper or blender and blend until a smooth paste forms
+• In a mini chopper or blender, combine the oil, vinegar, garlic, cumin, crushed red pepper, black pepper, and sazón.
+Blend until a smooth paste forms.

-• Take the pork out of the refrigerator and let it sit on counter for 30 minutes before roasting.
+Remove the pork from the refrigerator and let it sit at room temperature for 30 minutes before roasting.

-• In the last 35 minutes of cooking, increase the oven to 425°F and crisp the skin until bubbly.
-(Keep a close eye on it that it doesn't burn!)
+• In the last 30-35 minutes of roasting, increase the oven temperature to 425°F (218°C) and uncover the pork.
+Roast until the skin becomes golden and bubbly, keeping a close eye to prevent burning.

-• Once pork is cooked, remove from oven and let it sit for 20 minutes before carving.
+• Remove the pernil from the oven and let it rest for 20 minutes before carving.

 Notes